 Since coming to the market a couple of years back, we’ve learned a lot about how it ticks, what works, what doesn’t, and we wanted to share some of that information with you!

 Irish market characteristics

 There is something different about Ireland compared to the rest of Europe.
-We both recount hearing the phrase “Irish hospitality” at various points in the past, but until GuestJoy started operating in Ireland, we didn’t realise that it actually meant something.
-We assumed that it was no different to how many other countries label their own hospitality.
+We both recount hearing the phrase “Irish hospitality” at various points in the past, but until GuestJoy started operating in Ireland, we didn’t realize that it actually meant something.
+We assumed that it was no different from how many other countries label their own hospitality.

 What we consistently observe in the Irish hotel experience is a real down-to-earth, genuinely welcoming attitude towards guests.

 But there is a differentiation in Ireland.
 The Irish hotel experience is one that stands out for us compared to the rest of the continent.
 What we consistently observe in the Irish hotel experience is a real down-to-earth, genuinely welcoming attitude towards guests.
 For locals, this is the expected norm.
 But for foreign visitors, this type of hospitality is most likely a new and very different experience – and a very positive one at that.

 What we love most about the Irish market is the unpretentiousness of the experience, irrespective of the star rating of the hotel.
 Oh, and the wicked sense of humor definitely helps!